DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 ##### (16) Final results

-The results from the data analysis were finally plotted as shown in Thai et al. (2025).
+The results from the data analysis were summarized in excel sheets and finally plotted with Python as shown in Thai et al. (2025).